The most used room your home gets a DIY make-over

 Take the Next Step:

-- How will you pay for your remodel?
-Is a HELOC your best choice?
+- How will you pay for your kitchen remodel?
+See if a HELOC is a smart option for financing this project.

 Have an idea that we didn't include?
 Send it to us and we'll add it to the article.